 - World Health Organization: Hepatitis Fact Sheets A through E

 Viral hepatitis is a major global health challenge.
-Viral hepatitis, which affects the liver, is a group of infections referred to as hepatitis A, B, C, D, and E. It is responsible for more than 1.4 million deaths annually, mostly in low- and middle- income countries.
-This public health threat rivals the number of deaths from HIV/AIDS (1.7 million), tuberculosis (1.4 million) and malaria (700,000).
+Viral hepatitis, which affects the liver, is a group of infections referred to as hepatitis A, B, C, D, and E. It is responsible for more than one million deaths annually, mostly in low- and middle- income countries.

 One in three people worldwide have been infected with the hepatitis B virus at some point in their lives, and 400 million people live with chronic hepatitis B or C infection.
 Hepatitis B and C causes roughly 80 percent of liver cancers, and are an important cause of cirrhosis (scarring) of the liver.
 A key concern about viral hepatitis is hepatitis virus co-infection among people living with HIV, which can increase the risk of both serious liver disease and more rapidly progressive HIV infection.